-Setting up DKIM and SPF authentication isn’t absolutely mandatory to send using a Sender Signature, but we do recommend implementing it to ensure deliverability and security.
-For Domain Verification, however, it is required that you add a DKIM and SPF record to the domain's DNS in order to verify the entire domain for sending.
+Setting up DKIM and Return-Path authentication isn’t absolutely mandatory to send using a Sender Signature, but we do recommend implementing it to ensure deliverability and security.
+For Domain Verification, however, it is required that you add a DKIM record to the domain's DNS in order to verify the entire domain for sending.
 For each domain you add, you will receive a unique DKIM key to add to your DNS.
-We strongly recommend setting up SPF
+We strongly recommend setting up

-to authenticate and protect your domain even if you are only adding a Sender Signature.
-SPF and DKIM verification for a Sender Signature will also ensure that the Signature's domain builds a solid reputation with ISPs.
+and a custom Return-Path to authenticate and protect your domain, even if you are only adding a Sender Signature.
+DKIM verification and a custom Return-Path for a Sender Signature will also ensure that the Signature's domain builds a solid reputation with ISPs.

 .
 The DKIM setup page includes everything you’ll need to add and will look like this:

 The DKIM record shown will need to be added to your DNS and then verified using the Verify button after it has been added.
 For an idea of how to add DKIM records using your specific DNS provider, check out our

 The final step for domain authentication is setting up a custom return-path.
 Besides effective delivery, adding a custom return-path also lets you pass DMARC's more strict SPF alignment requirements.
 The Return-Path setup area will look like this:

 Add a CNAME record to your DNS with value pm.mtasv.net and set the alias to pm-bounces.
 You can change pm-bounces to be anything you wish, just make sure it matches in the Postmark UI and your CNAME record in your DNS.